Chao8219/ml-101/README.md

 3. Activate conda environment

-4. Use command in terminal as follow: `conda install sphinx`
+4. Use command in terminal as follow: `pip install sphinx`, or alternativly, `conda install sphinx` would do the job, but using conda directly may cause a problem.

 [Back to Top](#contents)